-(1) A student's successful completion of the program is to be determined by the examinations taken throughout the program (module examinations) and a final examination (Master's thesis; publication and final oral examination).
-Group examinations are permissible.

-(2) Module examinations are to be held when the corresponding module has been concluded according to the catalog of modules.

-(3) In compliance with section 26, the registration for the final part of the Master's examination is to be filed at the beginning of the last semester within the standard program duration.
-Registration is only possible if all required modules (comprising at least 32 ECTS credits) have been passed by then.

-(4) The examinations are to make allowance for the legal provisions for maternity and parental leave periods as well as the leave for the nursing and care of spouses, registered partners, relatives in direct line of descent or brothers and sisters in-law if they are in need of nursing or care.

-(5) Examinations are normally to be held in the English language.
+- (1) A student's successful completion of the program is to be determined by the examinations taken throughout the program (module examinations) and a final examination (Master's thesis; publication and final oral examination/Final Thesis Defence).
+Group examinations are permissible. - (2) Module examinations are to be held when the corresponding module has been concluded according to the catalog of modules.
+The program schedule curriculum is to guarantee that the examinee is able to take all module examinations until the end of the third program semester. - (3) In compliance with section 26, the registration for the final part of the Master's examination is to be filed at the beginning of the last semester within the standard program duration.
+Registration is only possible if all required modules (comprising at least 60 ECTS credits) have been passed by then. - (4) The examinations are to make allowance for the legal provisions for maternity and parental leave periods as well as the leave for the nursing and care of spouses, registered partners, relatives in direct line of descent or brothers and sisters in-law if they are in need of nursing or care. - (5) Examinations are normally to be held in the English language.